Cabot's tern

 Cabot's tern (Thalasseus acuflavidus) is a species of bird in subfamily Sterninae of the family Laridae, the gulls, terns, and skimmers.
-It is found in the eastern U.S. and Middle America, the Caribbean, Trinidad and Tobago, and in every mainland South American country except Boliva and Paraguay.
+It is found in the eastern United States and Middle America, the Caribbean, Trinidad and Tobago, and in every mainland South American country except Bolivia and Paraguay, though rare in Chile.
+It is also a vagrant in eastern Canada and western Europe.

 Taxonomy and systematics

 Cabot's tern was long placed in genus Sterna but since the early 2000s has been in its present genus Thalasseus.
 Its further taxonomy is not settled.
 The International Ornithological Committee (IOC) follows Efe et al. in part and treats it as a species with two subspecies, the nominate T. a. acuflavidus (Cabot, S, 1847) and T. a. eurygnathus (Saunders, 1876).
-The American Ornithological Society and the Clements taxonomy have not accepted Efe et al. and treat those two taxa as subspecies of the sandwich tern (T. sandvicensis).
-BirdLife International's Handbook of the Birds of the World (HBW) follows a different conclusion of Efe et al. than the IOC by merging eurygnathus into acuflavidus but treats the merged taxon as one of two subspecies of the sandwich tern.
+The American Ornithological Society and the Clements taxonomy have not yet accepted Efe et al. and treat those two taxa as subspecies of the Sandwich tern (T. sandvicensis).
+BirdLife International's Handbook of the Birds of the World (HBW) follows a different conclusion to Efe et al. than the IOC by merging eurygnathus into acuflavidus but treats the merged taxon as one of two subspecies of the Sandwich tern.
+However, another study in 2017 confirmed Efe et al's results (as well as additionally proposing the splitting of West African crested tern from royal tern), as did a further 2022 study which confirmed both the above Thalasseus splits.

-Some authors treat subspecies T. a. eurygnathus as a separate species, the "Cayenne tern" but this has not been generally accepted.
+Some authors treat subspecies T. a. eurygnathus as a separate species, the "Cayenne tern" but this has not been widely accepted.

 The genus Thalasseus is Ancient Greek for "fisherman", derived from thalassa, "sea".
 The specific epithet acuflavidus is from Latin acus, "needle", and flavidus, "yellowish".